Skip to main content

 Bonus: fold Howl loads into your loading bar

+Quick aside, because this one tripped me up for an embarrassingly long time.
 For three.js, you already have a LoadingManager driving the loading UI.
-Howl downloads happen outside it by default, so the bar finishes before audio is ready.
-Wire them together:
+Howl downloads happen outside it by default, so the bar finishes before audio is ready, and the first scene loads with the bed silently still buffering.
+Not great.

 import { Howl } from "howler";